 Before purchasing any hose, check the product label for specific details instead of relying solely on its color.

-The Importance of Using the Right LPG Hose
+How to Choose the Right LPG Hose

 You might be tempted to think that any old hose will do, but that is a dangerous misconception.
 Using a non-compliant or incorrect LPG hose can lead to devastating consequences.